TheRobBrennan/dockerized-neo4j-with-nextjs/README.md

 $ npm run dev:clean
 ```

+### What can I explore?

+Once you have started your Dockerized project, here are some of the following URLs you should be able to view in your web browser:

+- [http://localhost:3000](http://localhost:3000) - Example Dockerized [Next.js](https://nextjs.org) and Neo4j application
+- [http://localhost:3001](http://localhost:3001) - Example Dockerized [Next.js](https://nextjs.org) and Neo4j application using Tailwind CSS for styling
+- [http://localhost:3002](http://localhost:3002) - Example Dockerized [Next.js](https://nextjs.org) and Neo4j application using NextAuth.js to authenticate using GitHub
+- [http://localhost:7474/browser/](http://localhost:7474/browser/) - Dockerized Neo4j Browser - GUI to view and explore your Neo4j graph database

 ### Neo4j

 Once you have started your Dockerized project, you can access the Neo4j Browser at [http://localhost:7474/browser/](http://localhost:7474/browser/) - using the following credentials: